How to Stay Cool While Camping in the Summer

 Switch to LED Lights

-Most newer RVs come with LED lighting, which runs cooler and is more energy-efficient than old-fashioned incandescent bulbs.
+Most newer RVs now come with LED lighting, which runs cooler and is more energy-efficient than old-fashioned incandescent bulbs.
 If you’re still using older light bulbs in your rig, maybe it’s time to upgrade.
-The energy savings is worth it alone, but they will also lower the temperature inside your RV’s cabin.
+The energy savings is worth it alone, but they will also help lower the temperature inside your RV’s cabin.
+Those gains may be marginal, but once again, every little bit helps.

 Plan Activities for Early Morning or Evening